 Our programs reflect a spirit of cooperation forged through more than half a century of partnership with our members.
 It is a way of doing business that sets us apart from other utilities and it is the foundation for our continued growth and success.

-For over 70 years, the co-op has been meeting the needs of its members by implementing new technology and developing consumer-oriented programs.
-Palmetto Electric fortified its partnership in 2002 with Touchstone Energy, a network of 746 cooperatives in 46 states serving more than 16 million customers every day.
+For 80 years, the co-op has been meeting the needs of its members by implementing new technology and developing consumer-oriented programs.
+Palmetto Electric began its partnership in 1998 with Touchstone Energy, a network of 746 cooperatives in 46 states serving more than 16 million customers every day.
 Through that partnership, we reinvigorated our focus on the core values of accountability, community involvement, innovation and integrity that guide our decision-making and strategic planning.